 There are four seats for state legislators, including two representatives and two senators.
 Additionally, the Task Force includes one representative each from:

-- The Commission on African American Affairs (CAAA); - The Commission on Asian Pacific American Affairs (CAPAA);

-Commented [HL(1]: All footnotes will be properly formatted once the narrative is finalized.
+The WA State ethnic commissions (i.e. Commission on African American Affairs, Commission on Asian Pacific American Affairs, and Commission on Hispanic Affairs); Commented [HL(1]: All footnotes will be properly formatted once the narrative is finalized.